ceph/ceph/doc/start/hardware-recommendations.rst

 |                | Mgmt.
 Network  |  1x 1GB Ethernet NICs                  |
 +----------------+----------------+----------------------------------------+

-The project enables the deployment of 36 Ceph OSD Daemons, one for each 3TB drive.
-Each processor runs 3 Ceph OSD Daemons.
-Four processors per card allows the 12 processors in with just four cards.
+The chassis configuration enables the deployment of 36 Ceph OSD Daemons per chassis, one for each 3TB drive.
+Each System-on-a-chip (SoC) processor runs 3 Ceph OSD Daemons.
+Four SoC processors per card allows the 12 processors to run 36 Ceph OSD Daemons with capacity remaining for rebalancing, backfilling and recovery.
 This configuration provides 108TB of storage (slightly less after full ratio settings) per 4U chassis.
+Using a chassis exclusively for Ceph OSD Daemons makes it easy to expand the cluster's storage capacity significantly with relative ease.

+**Note:** the project uses Ceph for cold storage, so there are no SSDs for journals.

 .. _Ceph Write Throughput 1: http://ceph.com/community/ceph-performance-part-1-disk-controller-write-throughput/